Cheap vacation spots for travelers on a budget in 2024

 Tips for traveling on a budget

 You may not have a big budget when you plan a vacation.
 That’s why it can help to rely on practical tips for making the most of the money you have to spend.
-Check out these tips about destination choices, timing and more.
+Check out the following tips about destination choices, timing and more.

 Plan and set your budget in advance